 That means investing in a good lock and chain, taking care where you leave your bike, and making sure it's properly insured.

 It's also worth registering with BikeRegister, it could make easier for police to reunite you with your bike if it's stolen.
 You can also buy special security kits to give your bike extra protection.

 Adding a bicycle to your home insurance policy

 Too many cyclists assume their bike is automatically covered under their home contents insurance, but that isn’t always the case.

 Keeping it wheel

-Your insurer will expect you to take reasonable precautions, such as locking it to a fixed point such as a bike rack or fixed barrier, otherwise it may refuse to pay any claim.
+Your insurer will expect you to take reasonable precautions, such as locking it to a fixed point such as a bike rack or fixed barrier.
+Otherwise, it may refuse to pay any claim.

-And think twice before lending your bike to a friend or family member, most insurers will only pay out for loss or damage if it was being used by a named policyholder at the time.
+And think twice before lending your bike to a friend or family member.
+Most insurers will only pay out for loss or damage if it was being used by a named policyholder at the time.

 Some specialists completely waive the excess on claims, set no maximum limits on the value of your bike, and cover you for using your bike in sporting events.

 You will pay slightly more, but it can be worth it.